open-webtech/owta-publications/specs/drafts/owts-01.md

 ### 7. Ease of Deployment

-1. **Containerization:** To ensure that applications can be easily deployed and managed, projects MUST support containerization.
+1. **Containerization:** To ensure that applications can be easily deployed and managed, projects SHOULD support containerization.
 This includes providing a `Dockerfile` and a `docker-compose.yml` template in the repository.

 2. **Configuration Management:** Projects are RECOMMENDED to offer support for popular configuration management tools like Ansible, Chef, or Puppet to streamline the deployment process.